Contaminated Fuel – How much is too much?

 Mis-fuelling with petrol in diesel is far easier than the other way around and with an increasing number of diesel cars now on the market, it is a growing mistake.

 Petrol in diesel can cause slightly more problems than diesel in petrol depending on how long the car is run for, what type of diesel engine you have and how much wrong fuel you have put in.
-Should you start the engine, damage can be caused to the fuel system seals and pumps as it travels along the fuel system.
+Should you start the engine, damage can be caused to the fuel system seals and pumps as it travels along with the fuel system.

 If you have put petrol in diesel then you should notice smoking when it’s running, if it will start at all and a noisy rattling sound.
 If you notice any of these signs then switch off your engine impediately you realise the wrong fuel mistake.